droobertzka/advent-of-code-2020/README.md

 it's all about, so let's keep a running list.
 This list contains TIL moments for viewers as well as myself because every TIL is worth noting!

+_Note: The list of TILs is organized by the day we worked on it, not days of the Advent of Code._

+### Day One
 * using infix operators as functions preserves their argument order, while applying one argument via parens allows you to apply that argument to either side